mbarlow12/Nand2Tetris/README.md

 # Nand2Tetris

-Repo for the VMTranslator from the book, The Elements of Computing Systems.
-Still lots of work to do to improve readability, documentation, and overall performance.
+NetBeans project repo for the Hack VM Implementation from the book, The Elements of Computing Systems.
+Lots of revisions still necessary for the Assembler and Translator to improve performance and readability.
+Documentation is also very incomplete.
+Also missing is the Compiler to translate the Jack programming language into VM code.